The Cult-Like Following Of Lululemon Is Stronger Than Ever — Despite Controversies

 Inside, people fought through a tangled sea of frenetic-patterned, spandex clothing.
 Racks of leggings, jackets, technical shirts, and shorts were feebly organized by size and print.
 Groups of shoppers huddled along the sides of the conference room counting product — customers were only allowed 10 per person — and muscling hangers into their arms.
 A group of slim, wellness-obsessed look-alikes in matching rainbow leggings and customized matching Lululemon shirts staked out a spot to try on clothes.
 A voice came over the intercom announcing: "It looks like women’s leggings are almost sold out!"

 Here at the 7th annual Seawheeze festival, scoring the merch is just as important as getting a ticket to the race itself and immersing oneself in a wellness scene, complete with yoga and Lululemon-branded craft beer.
 This year, 10,000 runners gained entry through a lottery system.
-Of that number, 55% of the participants are Canadian, 45% are from the United States, and the remaining sliver are from other countries around the world.
+Of that number, 55% of the participants are from Canada, 45% are American, and the remaining sliver are from other countries around the world.
 The race, which takes place alongside the Pacific Ocean seawall, is billed as "the most fun half-marathon in the world."
 At night, runners are treated to a post-race yoga and music festival, and this year, Diplo performed.

 Advertisement